 Listen quietly, carefully, and patiently.
-Do not assume anything - don't speculate or jump to conclusions. don't speculate or jump to conclusions.
+Do not assume anything - don't speculate or jump to conclusions.
 Do not investigate, interrogate, or decide if the child is telling the truth.
 Remember that an allegation of child abuse may lead to a criminal investigation, so don't do anything that may jeopardize a policy investigation.
 Let the child explain to you in his or her own words what happened, but don't ask leading questions.